yaowser/DDS-Case-Study-1/README.md

 # Root Directory:

-"Yao Yao MSDS 6306 401 Case Study 1.Rmd" is the R markdown file of the paper that is fully follows the rubric of annotating code, calling .R files from other directories, and completes the analysis with conclusive statements
+"Yao Yao MSDS 6306 401 Case Study 1 Paper.Rmd" is the R markdown file of the paper that is fully follows the rubric of annotating code, calling .R files from other directories, and completes the analysis with conclusive statements

-"Yao_Yao_MSDS_6306_401_Case_Study_1.pdf" is the final knitted paper that combines text, code, and output into one conclusive file ready for submission
+"Yao_Yao_MSDS_6306_401_Case_Study_1_Paper.pdf" is the final knitted paper that combines text, code, and output into one conclusive file ready for submission

 "DDS-Case-Study-1.Rproj" is the R project file for Rstudio